 Thoughts and commentary from on air personality Eric Mathews.
 Host of Game Night Hoo Rah, UK GameDay football, and Sunday Mornings with Eric and April.
-These thoughts and opinions are that of a loud mouth from right here in central Kentucky.
-Don't expect great insight or amazing grammer on this blog.
+These thoughts and opinions are those of a loud mouth from right here in central Kentucky.
+Don't expect great insight or amazing grammar on this blog.
 This is a soap box of interestings topics.
 Feel free to interact by using twitter @EricWLXG.Â

 Step by Step, UK Football Shows Signs of Improvement

 Thursday, October 24, the Wildcats will hit the road to take on Mississippi State.
 With excitement for the basketball season picking up momentum, it becomes easier for the Big Blue Nation to forget about the football team, but don’t be so quick to write the obituary on this season just yet.

 Breaking down the record at face value, 1-5 can seem discouraging to fans.
 Especially for those who thought Coach Stoops’ outstanding recruiting season would instantly translate to success on the field.
 Educated fans knew coming into the season what reasonable expectations were.